Near Bethel in Sullivan County, New York — The American Northeast (Mid-Atlantic)

 Erected 1984 by owners Louis Nicky and June Gelish.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Max and Miriam Yasgur (approx. 1˝ miles away); Heirsville (approx. 9 miles away); Cushetunk Jersey Claim Line (approx. 9.1 miles away); St. James Church and Rectory (approx. 9.8 miles away); Site of Toll House (approx. 9.9 miles away); Town of Delaware (approx. 10.1 miles away); Erie Train Station (approx. 10.1 miles away).
+Max and Miriam Yasgur Heirsville (approx. 9 miles away); Cushetunk (approx. 9 miles away in Pennsylvania); Jersey Claim Line (approx. 9.1 miles away); St. James Church and Rectory (approx. 9.8 miles away); Site of Toll House (approx. 9.9 miles away); Town of Delaware (approx. 10.1 miles away); Erie Train Station (approx. 10.1 miles away).

 More about this marker.
 Wayne C. Saward, who designed and built this marker, died March 23, 2009.